Hollenbach-lab/C4Investigator/README.md

-# PING docker
+# C4Investigator
-An R-based bioinformatic pipeline to determine killer-cell immunoglobulin-like receptor (KIR) copy number and genotypes from short-read sequencing data.
+An R-based bioinformatic pipeline to determine complement component 4 (C4) copy number and genotypes from short-read genomic sequencing data.

-This branch of PING is setup to be run using snakemake [https://snakemake.readthedocs.io/]
+This branch of C4Investigator is setup to be run using snakemake [https://snakemake.readthedocs.io/]

 ## Language